 Jesus: I told you this was going to be a lame party.
 I totally didn’t want to come.

-Mary: Yes, well, but i knew there would be some nice girls here…
+Mary: Yes, well, I thought there might be some nice girls here…

 Mary: Yes, I suppose.
 Unless…well, you know.
 You could do some party tricks.